Fiddler Enterprise Agentic Observability

 Agentic Observability for Autonomous and Reflective Multi-Agent Systems

-Enterprises are rapidly moving toward sophisticated multi-agent systems for advanced reasoning, which can introduce exponential complexity.
-Agentic applications bring autonomy, reasoning, and coordination that break the traditional APM (Application Performance Management) framework apart, leaving enterprises without the traceability and interpretability needed to understand why agents make specific decisions and their dependencies.
+Enterprises are rapidly adopting multi-agent systems, which can introduce exponential complexity.
+Agentic applications bring autonomy, reasoning, and coordination that break the traditional monitoring framework apart, leaving enterprises without the traceability and interpretability needed to understand why agents make specific decisions and their dependencies.

 Traditional APM vs. Agentic Applications: Modern AI systems require purpose-built agentic observability to handle non-deterministic, reasoning-based multi-agent workflows.

-Fiddler observes agents at a holistic level and makes them interpretable so that you can understand the behavior of the agentic system.
-It is a rich, contextually-aware performance experience that reveals system-wide insights.
+Fiddler is a rich, contextually-aware performance experience that reveals system-wide insights.
 It is not a one-trace-at-a-time debuggability experience.

 Hierarchical diagram of a multi-agent travel application monitored by Fiddler Agentic Observability, showing sessions, orchestrator agent, task-specific agents (flight, hotel, car rental), and external API agents (Delta, Expedia, Hertz); illustrates traceability across agent spans in a distributed AI system.